-All schools in the An Daras Trust use My Concern© to record safeguarding concerns.
+All schools in the An Daras Trust use My Concern© or CPOMS to record safeguarding concerns.
 Every member of staff is allocated a 'trusted user account' allowing them to log on to the system and report any safeguarding concern and action taken.
 These will be followed up by the DSL/DDSL who will allocate a category to the concern.
 Trusted users can view concerns they have recorded, DSL and DDSLs can access all concerns.
 Staff are encouraged to consider the system to be a chronology for the child and to discuss any concerns with the DSL.
+The record formed will also take account of contextual safeguarding to give a full picture of the life of the child.